Nuclear testing at Bikini Atoll

-Nuclear testing at Bikini Atoll consisted of the detonation of 23 nuclear weapons by the United States between 1946 and 1958 on Bikini Atoll in the Marshall Islands.
+Nuclear testing at Bikini Atoll consisted of the detonation of 23 (or 24) nuclear weapons by the United States between 1946 and 1958 on Bikini Atoll in the Marshall Islands.
 Tests occurred at 7 test sites on the reef itself, on the sea, in the air, and underwater.
-The test weapons produced a combined fission yield of 42.2 Mt of TNT in explosive power.
+The test weapons produced a combined yield of about 77–78.6 Mt of TNT in explosive power.
+After the inhabitants agreed to a temporary evacuation, to allow nuclear testing on Bikini, which they were told was of great importance to humankind, two nuclear weapons were detonated in 1946.
+About ten years later, additional tests with thermonuclear weapons in the late 1950s were also conducted.
+The first thermonuclear explosion was much more powerful than expected, and created a number of issues, but did demonstrate the dangers of such devices.

 The United States and its allies were engaged in a Cold War nuclear arms race with the Soviet Union to build more advanced bombs from 1947 until 1991.
 The first series of tests over Bikini Atoll in July 1946 was codenamed Operation Crossroads.
-Able was dropped from an aircraft and detonated 520 ft above the target fleet.
+The first bomb, named Able, was dropped from an aircraft and detonated 520 ft above the target fleet.
 The second, Baker, was suspended under a barge.
 It produced a large Wilson cloud and contaminated all of the target ships.
 Chemist Glenn T. Seaborg, the longest-serving chairman of the Atomic Energy Commission, called the second test "the world's first nuclear disaster."
+A third test, Charlie, was cancelled due to concerns over the lingering radiation from Baker's detonation.